merovex-press/stranded-series/README.md

 ### Season One

 One-sentence logline of the A-story.
 One sentence logline of the B-Story.
 A-story is always the episode problem.
 B-story is always the central conflict (duty, honor, country - Loyalty).

+In Jack Ryan, the B-Story was about his struggle between being a Boy Scout and delivering on mission.
+By the end of the first season, Ryan did the mission thing, which was shoot the target with disregard of the crowd.

 * **EPISODE 1: “DISCOVERY”** Gleason investigates a violent murder in on of New Tyrelle’s poorer districts.
 His son Max struggles to make friends and can’t get adjusted to their new life.